Skip Navigation

 • Preston Scholars Program

-Preston High School offers Honors and Advanced Placement courses in English, Fine & Technical Arts, History, Languages Other Than English (LOTE), Mathematics, and Science.
+Preston High School offers Honors and AP courses across disciplines, including English, Fine & Technical Arts, History, LOTE, Math, and Science.

 The Preston Scholars Program is a three year Honors program, beginning in sophomore year, with a Christian service component and required outside academic activities.